mugetsu7/InfiniteJ/InfiniteJJ/InfiniteJJJ/README.md

 	totalS--;
 }
 ```
 It was difficult to figure out how to document the record of the user in that one session to a text file and output a downloadable version of it.
+From [Input Field] and [Downloadable Textfile] question on stackoverflow.com, I got the idea
 Inside the html code block of [InfiniteJukebox], I create a text area but not displaying it so the user cannot mess with it.
 I also create a "Create File" button to output the text area into a downloadable report text file.
 ```html
 <input type="text" id="mytext" style = "display: none">